 Deals to some cities in Europe are simply more prevalent than deals to others, and there are a number of factors that impact fares and frequency of deals—including the amount of airports in the city, the number of airlines serving those airports, and the amount of competition on various routes to and from that city.

-To determine which cities in Europe are among the cheapest for Americans to reach right now, we looked at metro areas with a population of at least one million people, and collected data on how many deals to those cities we sent to Scott’s Cheap Flights Premium members so far in 2021.
+To determine which cities in Europe are among the cheapest for Americans to reach right now, we looked at metro areas with a population of at least one million people, and collected data on how many deals to those cities we sent to Scott’s Cheap Flights Premium members in the last six months.

 We chose to rank based on volume of deals and average price because—while the price of the single best deal we found to one city might be lower than the price of the single best deal we found to another—volume is the better indicator of a traveler’s likelihood of snagging a great price.

-If you're itching to visit one of the cities on our "best" list, the great news is that deals to these cities pop up very frequently.
-But, if you want to visit one of the cities on our "worst" list, it doesn’t mean you need to give up your dreams of getting to that city without overpaying.
-Beneath each of the “worst” cities, we detail some of the deals we've sent our members for travel to that city—and we give you tips on how you can still get there cheaply through some creative routing.
+If you're itching to visit one of these cities, the great news is that deals to these cities pop up very frequently.
+But, even if your desired city isn’t on the list, it doesn’t mean you need to give up your dreams of getting to that city without overpaying.
+We search for deals to every city and often find deals to out of the way spots like Basel, San Sebastian, Split, Santorini, and many, many more.

 10 Cheapest European Cities to Fly Into

 The best cities to fly into cheaply from the US are cities you might expect; they’re among the busiest airports in big cities in some of Europe's most popular countries.
 The even better news is that these airports are often very well connected to smaller destinations across the continent, so even if one of the top ten cities isn't your final destination, you could still fly into that city and then take a short, inexpensive regional flight to the place you really want to go.

 Here are the top ten cheapest cities in Europe to fly into from the US, based on the volume of deals we found departing US airports and flying to each city.